BelmY/webpadlock/README.md

 If some of the validations fails, your device won't be allowed.
 Let's say you are using the certificate in another host:

 ![Login failed](/img/warnings.jpg)

+## Distribution

+To create a release from the python code use:

+    pyinstaller.exe --onefile .\server.py